abilandz/PH8124/Homeworks/Homework_3.md

 done
 ```

 **Challenge #2**: Develop a **Bash** function named ```Mkdir``` which makes a directory and immediately goes into it.
 Directory names are specified as arguments, either via relative or absolute paths.
-If more than one directory name is supplied, it goes immediately into the last one.
+If more than one directory name is supplied, it goes immediately into the last directory.

 **Challenge #3**: What do you need to do to be able to use the functions ```OldestFile``` and ```Mkdir``` just like any other **Bash** or **Linux** command (i.e. to be able to call them only by their name from any place in the file system, each time you log in on the computer, or open a new terminal)?